andyharless/ngdplt_cat/README.md

 Purpose of Token
 - speculative/hedging vehicle for those with opinions or interest in US GDP
 - signal of where US GDP is headed, for planning/policy purposes
-- standard of value rooted in productive capacityGross Domestic Product
+- standard of value rooted in productive capacity
 - possible target for monetary policy????
 - possible anchor for money-like crypto tokens not tied directly to fiat